BoldingBruggeman/fabmws2025/README.md

    If you experience any issue with the above, we recommend you first execute `conda update conda` to ensure your conda is up to date.
    Should this fail because of lack of permissions, we recommend you [install Miniconda](https://docs.anaconda.com/miniconda/miniconda-install/).
-   After you have an up-to-date conda, retry the `conda create ...` command.
+   After you have an up-to-date conda, retry the `conda env create ...` command.

 2. From the terminal window and `fabmws2025` directory, compile the models and tools.
 On Windows, use: